EaudeJavel/meal-planification/README.md

 Open http://localhost:5173 in your browser

 ## Features
-Plan your meals for the week
+Plan your meals for the week,
-Browse and search for recipes
+Browse and search for recipes,
-Create custom recipes
+Create custom recipes,
 Generate a shopping list based on your meal plan

 ## Technologies Used
-ReactJS
+ReactJS,
-Strapi
+Strapi,
-Express
+Express,
-ViteJS
+ViteJS,
 Swagger

 ## Getting Started